Game on Board

 Game on Board (Spiel an Bord) is a 1936 German comedy crime film directed by Herbert Selpin and starring Viktor de Kowa, Susi Lanner and Alfred Abel.

-The film's sets were designed by the art director Erich Czerwonski.
 Location shooting took place in Bremerhaven and New York and on the Atlantic crossing of the ocean liner SS Bremen.
 Interior scenes were shot at the Tempelhof Studios in Berlin.
+The film's sets were designed by the art director Erich Czerwonski.

+Synopsis

+Young chauffeur Viktor boards an ocean liner as a stowaway on an Atlantic crossing to America.
+A series of mistaken identities follow as he is confused for a millionaire travelling incognito, and is also able to thwart the schemes of two fraudsters on board.